respresso/respresso-react/README.md

+# Respresso React demo.

+## Configuration

+In *respresso.json* you can customize:
+- projectToken: Change it to you project's token
+- targetDirectory: it should be under src as CRA does not import from elsewhere
+- resources: only import what you need and you can change the version number, too

+## Include resources into your web application

+To start using Respresso in your app takes almost zero time and effort.
+After configuring your Respresso project, just issue `npm run sync` and you can start using the resources.

+### Localization

+This demo uses [react-intl](https://github.com/yahoo/react-intl) from Yahoo, so you can find all relevant info there.
+Respresso files are imported in *src/index.js*.

+### SASS

+Color definitions from Respresso are imported in *src/App.scss*.

+### Images

+Just import your svg files as in *src/App.js*.

+### Fonts

+TBD

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm run sync`

+Synchronizes data from Respresso server to *src/respresso*.

 ### `npm start`